NAPA: Neighborhood-Assisted and Posterior-Adjusted Two-sample Inference: Real Data Applications

 \subsection{Multiple sclerosis study}

 The first study is to compare the cerebral white matter tracts between multiple sclerosis (MS) patients and healthy controls \citep{Goldsmith2011}.
 MS is a demyelinating autoimmune disease that causes lesions in the white matter tracts of a patient and results in severe disability.
 Diffusion tensor imaging (DTI) is a magnetic resonance imaging (MRI) technique that studies white matter tractography by measuring the diffusivity of water in the brain.
 The data records the fractional anisotropy measure, which describes the degree of diffusion anisotropy, along the right corticospinal tract for $n_1 = 340$ multiple sclerosis patients and $n_2 = 42$ healthy controls.
 The tract data are generally modeled as 1D functions, and there are in total $|\cS| = 43$ locations for each tract.
-The dataset is available in the \texttt{R} library \texttt{refund}, and the data processing information can be found in \citet{Luo2017}.
-The scientific interest is to compare the means of the two sets of functional profiles of diffusivity, and to locate the tract locations that distinguish cases from controls.
+The dataset is available in the \texttt{R} library \texttt{refund}, and the data processing information can be found in \citet{Luo2017}. {The scientific interest here is to compare the two mean functional profiles of diffusivity and locate the tract locations that distinguish cases from controls.}

-We apply the proposed NAPA test to this dataset, and also compare it with the alternative tests, all under the nominal level $\alpha = 0.05$.
-The number of identified differential locations by NAPA, BH, GAP, LAWS, and their simple combination is 27, 0, 7, 15, and 18, respectively.
-Besides, the set of locations found by NAPA is a superset of those found by GAP and LAWS, and is also a superset of those found by their simple combination except for one location.
+We apply the NAPA test to this dataset, and also compare it with the alternative tests, all under the nominal level $\alpha = 0.05$.
+The number of identified differential locations by NAPA, BH, GAP, LAWS, and their simple combination is {30, 0, 7, 25, and 17,} respectively.
+Besides, the set of locations found by NAPA is a superset of those found by GAP and the simple combination of GAP and LAWS, and is also a superset of those found by LAWS except for two locations.
 Together with our simulation studies, it seems to suggest that our proposed NAPA test manages to achieve the best power.
-It is also interesting to note that the majority of the locations identified by NAPA concentrate on the regions with distance 13 to 31, and from 37 to 46 along the tract.
-Such a finding suggests that additional scientific validation is warranted.
+It is also interesting to note that the locations identified by NAPA concentrate on the regions with distances 13 to 20, 22 to 32, and 37 to 47 along the tract.
+Such a finding warrants additional scientific validation.